simoncblyth/env/geant4/geometry/collada/g4daeview/g4daeview_propagate_timeouts.rst

 DONE
 ------

+* reproducibility/seeding : reproducibility established by reset_rng_states that does reset for every propagation
+* compare vbo to non-vbo propagation : match made
+* move propagation relevant constants into daedirectconfig.py so both propagations use the same
 * getting sensor ids back to caller
 * is the transform to local yielding expected coordinates ?  yep small